KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 You may need to copy the full path (`/path/to/rpmfile.rpm`) for it to install properly.

+!!! important

-> **Note**: The downside of installing local RPM files outside of the Fedora repositories is updates for the specific RPM package will not apply automatically.
+    The downside of installing local RPM files outside of the Fedora repositories is updates for the specific RPM package will not apply automatically.

 ## How do I add [COPR](https://copr.fedorainfracloud.org) repositories?

+!!! warning

-> **Note**: It is highly advised to **not** use third-party COPR repos if possible, so be aware there are risks associated with it including broken updates until removed.
+    It is highly advised to **not** use third-party COPR repos if possible, so be aware there are risks associated with it including broken updates until removed.

 1. Download the .repo file and save it to `/etc/yum.repos.d/`